 Student will utilize an inquiry-based approach to teaching science topics explored in grades K-8.
 Lesson plan assignments will execute inquiry-based lessons aligned to Next Generation State Standards (NGSS) that incorporate math and literacy skills as described in the Common Core State Standards (CCSS) both in class and in the field.
-Prerequisite: ED224 or instructor permission.
+Prerequisite: ED224 or instructor permission, 15 hours of field experience is required.